GUNN IMS

 Prerequisites and Requirements

-Please note: UBC Gunn IMS training is only available to physicians and highly-trained physiotherapists who meet prerequisites.
+Please note: UBC Gunn IMS training is only available to physicians and physiotherapists .

-Physicians and physiotherapists wishing to register for the UBC Gunn IMS course must provide the following as part of their registration application:
+Physicians and physiotherapists wishing to register for the UBC Gunn IMS course will be asked to provide:

-2. Proof of registration with your local licensing body (physiotherapy or medicine)
+1. Proof of registration with their local licensing body (physiotherapy or medicine).

-3. Proof of malpractice insurance up to $3 million per occurrence, EFFECTIVE IN CANADA
+2. Proof of malpractice insurance up to $3 million per occurrence, EFFECTIVE IN THE COURSE LOCATION.

 Note to Female Participants